 The Introduction to PSYC gives you an overview.

-But you may want to just try using PSYC.
-Help yourself to a good IRC or Jabber client software, and connect to a public server like psyced.org (IRC port 6667).
+But you may want to just try using PSYC1.
+Help yourself to a good IRC or Jabber client software, and connect to a public server like loupsycedyglgamf.onion or psyced.org (IRC port 6667).
 See the help pages and manuals to get you started.
 Because PSYC will behave differently from your typical IRC or Jabber server, you do need a little information there.

-Alternatively you can have a peek into PSYC by means of one of the webchats.
+Alternatively you can have a peek into PSYC1 by means of one of the webchats.
 If you're familiar with telnet, that isn't so bad either.
-You can also try some native PSYC clients, but they lack simplicity a bit.
+You can also try some native PSYC1 clients, but they lack simplicity a bit.
 Take a look at the software list below for those.

-Once you're seeing PSYC from a user's point of view and read about the powerful features of our backbone server technology, psyced, you may want to try running your own server node. psyced operates in the old federation mode.
-If you're interested in complete decentralization, look into secure share: this is a work in progress for a distributed PSYC deployment.
+Once you're seeing PSYC1 from a user's point of view and read about the features of our backbone server technology, psyced, you may want to try running your own server node. psyced however operates in the old federation mode, which isn't good enough for the challenges the world poses to communication privacy these days.
+If you're interested in complete decentralization, look into the distributed architecture of PSYC2.

 - Screen snapshots - Many ways to look at PSYC.